1minEpowMinX/lms-calculator-project/README.md

 # Distributed calculator of arithmetic expressions
 A user wants to count arithmetic expressions.
 He enters the string 2 + 2 * 2 and wants to get 6 as the answer.
-But our addition and multiplication operations (also division and subtraction) take a "very, very" long time.
+But our operations of addition and multiplication (also division and subtraction) take a "very, very" long time.
+That's why the variant when the user makes an http-request and gets the result as a response is impossible.
+Moreover: calculation of each such operation in our "alternative reality" takes "gigantic" computing power.
+Accordingly, we must be able to perform each operation separately and scale this system by adding computing power to our system in the form of new "machines".
+Therefore, the user, sending an expression, receives an expression identifier in response and can check with the server at regular intervals to see if the expression has been calculated.
+If the expression is finally calculated - he will get the result.
+Remember that some parts of an arithmetic expression can be calculated in parallel.

 # Running Instructions for the Application

 This guide will help you run your application, consisting of backend and frontend servers, using the Go programming language.